axelvaldez/radical-companies/_posts/disentangling/2022-09-13-disentangling-management.markdown

   <p>Raising capital is the job of the Big Boss, but oftentimes a Board member or two get it done. &ldquo;We&rsquo;ll <em>help</em> you with that.&rdquo;</p>
   <p>This always happens at the start of the business.
 Later it may happen when</p>
    <ul>
     <li>The Board pushes for <em>growth</em> and new investors are sought to provide the cash.
-If this is a <em>down round</em>, Board memebers agree to be diluted (<em>i.e.</em>, to have their shares do down in value) given that without the extra cash they may be financially screwed.</li>
+If this is a <em>down round</em>, Board members agree to be diluted (<em>i.e.</em>, to have their shares do down in value) given that without the extra cash they may be financially screwed.</li>
     <li>A Board member wants to partially cashout.
 He sells some of his shares to another investor and he, not the business, gets the cash</li>
     <li>If a Board member wants to fully cash out, the euphemism is that he is &ldquo;leaving his Board seat to pursue other projects.&rdquo;.
 The business may or may not get any cash out of these types of transactions.</li>
    </ul>
  <h2>Hiring</h2>
   <p>Putting together the Executive team is way up there in the Big Boss&rsquo; job description; it goes right under <em>make money for the board and the stockholder.</em></p>
-  <p>If you are within striking distance of an IPO or some other &ldquo;liquidity event,&rdquo; you hire a bunch of people with bona fide credentials from well known companies.
+  <p>If you are within striking distance of an IPO or some other &ldquo;liquidity event,&rdquo; you hire a bunch of people with <em>bona fide</em> credentials from well known companies.
 You name them CxOs because a big part of your IPO story is having &ldquo;a strong team.&rdquo;</p>
   <p>If you are far from IPO, or past it, you want to hire an &ldquo;effective&rdquo; team, no matter how they go about it, even if they go about it ruthlessly.
 And when it comes to finances they will get you what you need one way or the other.</p>
   <p>In a smaller company, the Big Boss&rsquo; main job is to raise money and set strategy.
 So, he hires an executive team who can take care of everything else.
 These folks are mostly competent and even nice (but they are their way of being neither).</p>
  <h2>Firing</h2>